-36Kr Holdings Inc.'s (KRKR) CEO Dagang Feng on Q3 2020 Results - Earnings Call Transcript

 [Foreign Language]

-Thank you management for taking my question.
-I have two questions, one is on the cost side, we have seen, we decreased by some costs and giving the margin is 34% in this quarter.
+Thank you, management, for taking my question.
+I have two questions.
+One is on the cost side.
+We have seen - we decreased quite some cost base and giving the margin is already 34% in this quarter.
 Any comments on the margins and the trends and when we will we recover to the 2019 level?
 My second question is on the offline events, any visibility on whether hosting offline events is possible in the next few quarters, particularly in the first quarter?
 Thank you.

 Dagang Feng